 Jaymelee Kim

-Jaymelee Kim is an applied anthropologist who frequently works directly with marginalized communities to address real world problems.
 Her research focuses on improving and co-developing justice models and forensic-based intervention in the aftermath of human rights violations and disasters.
-She also examines the intersections of social inequity, psychosocial trauma, and biology, particularly as it applies to survivor recovery or lived experiences of the deceased.
-In addition to analysis of human remains, she collaborates with living communities to conduct survivor-centered research and outreach in the US, Canada, and African Great Lakes region.
-Her areas of expertise are forensic anthropology, bioarchaeology, human anatomy, thanatology, alternative justice, and human rights interventions.
+This often intersects and overlaps with historic archaeology and mortuary landscapes.
+She also examines the intersections of social inequity, psychosocial trauma and biology, particularly as it applies to survivor recovery or lived experiences of the deceased.
+In addition to analysis of human remains, she collaborates with living communities to conduct survivor-centered research and outreach in the U.S., Canada and African Great Lakes region.
+Her areas of expertise are forensic anthropology and archaeology, historic bio/archaeology, human anatomy, thanatology, alternative justice and human rights interventions.
 In her career, she has:

-- advised nonprofit and non-governmental organizations in diversity, grant-writing, survivor services, and organizational behavior;
+- Advised nonprofit and non-governmental organizations in diversity, grant-writing, survivor services and organizational behavior.

-- worked in cultural resource management;
+- Worked in cultural resource management.

-- conducted North American and Greek archaeological investigations;
+- Conducted North American and Greek archaeological investigations.

-- overseen anatomical cadaver labs and forensic spaces.
+- Overseen anatomical cadaver labs and forensic spaces.

 Research interest(s)/area of expertise